Filtered screens and augmented Teichm\"uller space: Space of filtered screens

 We may thus regard a continuous path in $\cC(E)$ as its associated continuous one-parameter family of projectivized simplicial coordinates $\bar{X}_t(e)\geq 0$ or lambda lengths $\bar{\lambda}_t(e) >0$, defined for each edge $e \in E$ and all $t\geq 0$.
 It will sometimes be convenient to de-projectivize these paths in various ways to produce corresponding one-parameter families ${X}_t(e)\geq 0$ and ${\lambda}_t(e) >0$, which we may also regard as paths in the deprojectivized $\cC(E)$ lying in $\widetilde T_{\cP}(F)$ itself.

-Our primary immediate goal is to show that to each stable path in $\cC(E)$, there is a canonical assignment of a point in a cell $\cC(\vec{\cE})$ associated with a filtered screen based on a q.c.d.\ contained in $E$ which is also based at $\cP$.
+Our primary immediate goal is to show that to each stable path of simplicial coordinates in $\cC(E)$, there is a canonical assignment of a point in a cell $\cC(\vec{\cE})$ associated with a filtered screen based on a q.c.d.\ contained in $E$ which is also based at $\cP$.
 This will be accomplished in the next sub-section after first here recalling and slightly extending several results from \cite{[P3]}.

-\begin{lemma} Given any point in a deprojectivized $\cC(E)$ for any quasi triangulation $E$, the associated simplicial coordinates on $E$ satisfy the {\rm no quasi vanishing cycle condition}: there is no non-trivial quasi efficient cycle of edges in $G(E)$ each of whose simplicial coordinates vanishes. \end{lemma} \begin{proof} This follows from the fact that the convex hull construction of a $\cP$-decorated surface produces a q.c.d.\ based at $\cP$ by Theorem \ref{thm:icd}. \end{proof}
+\begin{lemma} Given any point in a deprojectivized $\bar\cC(E)$ for any quasi triangulation $E$, the associated simplicial coordinates on $E$ satisfy the {\rm no quasi vanishing cycle condition}: there is no quasi efficient cycle of edges in $G(E)$ each of whose simplicial coordinates vanishes. \end{lemma} \begin{proof} This follows from the fact that the convex hull construction of a $\cP$-decorated surface produces a q.c.d.\ based at $\cP$ by Theorem \ref{thm:icd}.
+Specifically, given a point in $\bar\cC(E)$, the convex hull construction shows that the simplicial coordinates for edges in $G(E)$ will be positive for a subset of $E$ which is a q.c.d.
+This q.c.d.\ then divides the surface $F$ into polygons bounded by arcs with positive simplicial coordinates.
+As a result, no quasi efficient cycle with vanishing simplicial coordinates can exist. \end{proof}

 \begin{lemma} Given any point in a deprojectivized $\cC(E)$ and any arc $e$ in the quasi triangulation $E$, the product of the lambda length of $e$ and the simplicial coordinate of $e$ is bounded above by four. \end{lemma}